SurrealAI/surreal/docs/surreal_kube_gke.md

 TODO: development

 ## Install Requirements
-1. You must have surreal installed.
+1. **Install Surreal.** You must have surreal installed.
 Surreal supports python 3.
 We usually use python 3.5 and later.
 ```
 pip install surreal
 ```

-2. If you haven't heard about [Kubernetes](https://kubernetes.io), it would be helpful to look at some basic concepts.
+2. **Install Kubectl.** If you haven't heard about [Kubernetes](https://kubernetes.io), it would be helpful to look at some basic concepts.
 Surreal uses the `kubectl` commandline to interact with Kubernetes.
 So you need to install `kubectl` following [this guide](https://kubernetes.io/docs/tasks/tools/install-kubectl/).

-3. We use `terraform` to automate kubernetes cluster creation.
+3. **Install Terraform.** We use `terraform` to automate kubernetes cluster creation.
 Install `terraform` following instructions [here](https://www.terraform.io/intro/getting-started/install.html).

-4. We are using Google Cloud.
+4. **Create Google Cloud Project.** We are using Google Cloud.
 You will need a [google cloud project](https://cloud.google.com/resource-manager/docs/creating-managing-projects) if you don't have a project, create one.
 You can find your project id at [console.cloud.google.com](console.cloud.google.com).
 It will be used later on.

 [!project-id](../assets/project-id.png)